About Angela Maiers

 That's something so interesting and inspiring for me.
 Was that something you picked up from somewhere or did that just come to you?

-I think I never really called myself a writer, even though writing has been integral because we are taught in school that there's a certain qualification to be a writer, that Writing isn't just an expression of thoughts and more importantly a pathway to self-discovery.
+I think I never really called myself a writer, even though writing has been integral because we are taught in school that there's a certain qualification to be a writer, that

 And I think that's what writing was for me, it's like I didn't know it or I couldn't articulate it till I wrote it down and getting comfortable in my own skin as a writer.
 But part of what I learned from really great writers is not only are they great readers, they're ferocious readers, but they're incredible noticers like Sherlock Holmes level noticing.